WojciechZaremba/print-vertices-and-edges-in-Blender/README.md

 # SCRIPT
 ## 1 Edit the path variable and put your directory there
 ## 2 Edit FILENAME.json and write your filename there
-## 4 Run the script in the console
+## 4 Run this script in the console
-## 5 A JSON object has been printed
+## 5 A JSON object has been printed in the console
 ## 5.1 A JSNON file has been saved in your directory